ecom-co/lib-orm/README.md

 #### OrmModule (drop-in wrapper + health)

-Mirror `TypeOrmModule` API with an extra `health` flag and a helper function.

 ```ts
 import { Module } from '@nestjs/common';
 import { OrmModule, CORE_ENTITIES, checkTypeOrmHealthy } from '@ecom-co/orm';